 |---|---|---|---|

-Table provides guidance; where evidence is thin, cells indicate variability or the need to contact the operator.
-For strict Jain requirements, written instructions at booking and reconfirmation with the dining manager upon boarding are recommended.
+Where evidence in the table is limited, the cells reflect variability or the need to contact the operator directly.
+For travelers with strict Jain requirements, submitting written instructions at the time of booking and reconfirming with the dining manager upon boarding is the most reliable approach across all lines.

 Supplementary FAQs and branded/edge cases